Yay for (kind of grainy) iPhone photos!

 From our conversation, I learned that Viola is very proud of her upbringing.
 In the past she’s talked about how she grew up in poverty, dumpster-diving for food and more.
 She experienced racism regularly.
 But, unlike some people who come from poverty and try to run away from their past and truthfully never return, Viola honors her path and allows those experiences to drive her.

-While I didn’t grow up with her particular struggles, I’ve definitely kept parts of my life hidden in order to seem more “glamorous.”
+While I didn’t grow up with her particular struggles, I’ve definitely kept parts of my life hidden in order to make it seem more “glamorous.”
 I hated telling people I was from a town where the majority of the people are related, education is unfortunately lacking, few stoplights can be found, and open fields are everywhere.
 I was even embarrassed of my accent—but once Viola complimented my personality (and accent!)
 I knew I was tripping.

 The way she spoke about her childhood and graciously returned to give back to her hometown made me remember the little things I love about the little southern place I call home.
 So many good, supportive memories are rooted in that town from high school, college, and everything in between.